4-H Wildlife Stewards Camp Counselor Leadership Program

 - Assist with afternoon recreation classes and evening programs

-- Support tribe of campers with campfire program which include skits, camp songs and special presentations
+- Support campers with campfire program which include skits, camp songs and special presentations

 Camp Counselor Applicant - 9th-12th Grade as a 1st Year Camp Counselor